bsg-idea/bsg_micro_designs/README.md

 set_output_delay -clock clk  0  [get_ports dma_evict_o]
 ```
 Note that there are 3 environment variables that need to be set in order for the tcl file effective.
-FO4_30:the FO4 value of your process node, in this example this value will be set to 30x the FO4 value
+FO4_VAL: the FO4 value of your process node
 PIN_LOAD: used for output pin loads
-FO4_30_DIV_2: this will help create a clock waveform with an equal duty cycle

 ## Yosys Example and How to run
 Prerequisites: